openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 To cut off unwanted parts of a model (such as unsupported operations and training sub-graphs), use the *`--input`* and *`--output`* parameters to define new inputs and outputs of the converted model.
-For a more detailed description, refer to the [Cutting Off Parts of a Model](prepare_model/convert_model/Cutting_Model.md).
+For a more detailed description, refer to the [Cutting Off Parts of a Model](prepare_model/convert_model/Cutting_Model.md) guide.

 Additional input pre-processing sub-graphs can also be inserted into the converted model by using the *`--mean_values`*, *`scales_values`*, *`--layout`*, and other parameters described